-The UK competition watchdog has put out a call for information on whether StubHub, Viagogo, Get Me In! and Seatwave are complying with their legal obligations
+The UK competition watchdog has put out a call for information about whether StubHub, Viagogo, Get Me In! and Seatwave are complying with their legal obligations

 Sign up for IQ Index